Table of Contents

 Main causes of T-bone accidents

 Let’s have a look at the multiple factors that decide the cause of T bone car accidents.

 - Over speeding: At intersections, crossroads, and signals, drivers must adhere to the posted speed restrictions.
 Overspeeding in these areas puts people’s lives in grave danger.
 They are unable to maintain control of the moving car to avoid collisions.

 - Drunk driving: Driving under the influence of alcohol impairs the driver’s ability to reason and make timely judgments to avoid accidents.

-- Unsafe left-turns: NHTSA records most number of car accidents due to unsafe left turns at the intersections.
-When a driver turns left, he must be extra cautious as he had to cross the oncoming traffic.
-The fast-moving cars pose relatively a great threat while turning left.
-Therefore possibilities for a T-bone accident are more in maneuvering left turns.
+- Unsafe left-turns: NHTSA records the highest number of car accidents due to unsafe left turn T-bone accidents at the intersections.
+When a driver turns left, he must be extra cautious as he has to cross the oncoming traffic.
+The fast-moving cars pose a relatively great threat while turning left.
+Therefore, the possibility of T boned accidents is higher when maneuvering left turns.

 - Distracted driving: Distractions like talking or texting on a mobile phone, listening to music, eating, etc., would take the attention away from the road and cause horrific accidents.

 - Running red lights: When the negligent driver runs the red light ignoring the traffic rules, the possibility of a T- bone car crash cannot be eluded.
-When two cars t- boned at the signal, the driver who has the green light has the right of way to go.
+When two cars t- boned at the signal, the driver who had the green light had the right of way to go.
 And the one who ran the red light was liable.

-- Inclement weather conditions: Due to slippery roads from snow or rain, less visibility due to intense fog, dust storms, vehicles can be T-boned.
+- Inclement weather conditions: Due to slippery roads from snow or rain, less visibility due to intense fog, and dust storms, vehicles can be T-boned.

-- Mechanical deficits: Due to defective auto parts, like brake failures, bursting tires, broken auto parts, etc., the vehicles may lose balance and collide against other vehicles.
+- Mechanical deficits: Due to defective auto parts, like brake failures, bursting tires, broken auto parts, etc., the vehicles may lose balance and collide with other vehicles.

 - Road conditions: The road conditions like slippery roads due to liquid spills, uneven lanes, potholes, confusing signs, faded lines, etc., cause T bone accidents to occur.

 Facts that make T-bone accidents dangerous